 Winos - er, oenophiles - and beer lovers unite!
-Here we go galavanting after the grape and the hop, and there are of course scores of fetching - and sometimes surprising - countries & regions to choose from.
+Here we go galavanting after the grape and hopping after the hop - and there are of course scores of fetching (and sometimes surprising) countries and regions to choose from.
 Cheers!

 Read more…